 I have enough theological training to be dangerous.
 This is the place for me to opine about all things theological, ethical, moral, and philosophical; hopefully in words most human beings can understand (Not all theologians do this)

 Once upon a time, I wrote a weekly email devotional that was read by more than 3,000 people worldwide.
+That’s a tiny number now, but it was big stuff in the mid-90s.
 (I mean a long time ago.
 Before blogs, when folks read things like devotional emails…) I don’t write it anymore.

-But, now and then, you’ll find something like those old devotionals here too.
+Now and then, however, you’ll find something like those old devotionals here too.
 Also, if and when I create a written manuscript of my sermons (not often), they usually end up here too.

 To me.
 To my family.
 To those around me.